 I first learnt of the film When A Stranger Calls (1979) from watching the excellent horror compilation film Terror in the Aisles on VHS in the 80s.
 The clips featured in the film dwelt exclusively on the first 20 minutes of the movie and were the ultimate in tension and almost unmanageable levels of ‘edge of your seat’ suspense.

-The first part of the movie are based on the popular and very well known urban legend of ‘The Babysitter and the Man Upstairs’.
+The first part of the movie is based on the popular and very well-known urban legend of ‘The Babysitter and the Man Upstairs’.
 In fact, the director of When A Stranger Calls Fred Walton had made a short film already of this tall tale which was called ‘The Sitter’.

 In When A Stranger Calls, a young babysitter named Jill Johnson goes to babysit for a couple shes never babysat for before- Dr Mandrakis and his wife.
 On arriving she is told that the children are upstairs and just getting over colds and so if possible they are not to be disturbed.
 Shortly after the couple leave Jill starts to receive phone calls from a man asking her to ‘check the children’.
 She starts to feel disturbed by these calls and even calls the police who rather annoyingly tell her that the city is full of obscene callers and has she thought about using a dog whistle when the man next calls.